itf/6s092/courses/IAP19/PS/PS065/content.md

 #### Extra
 Another way of describing this, is to say that every comparisons gives us at most 1 bit of information, and we need at least $\log_2(n!)$ bits on average to identify what is the correct output.

 It is common to get less than 1 bit of information per comparison.
-That is why selection sort needs so many comparisons for example.
+That is why some sorting algorithms such as selection sort (see PS07) needs so many comparisons.

 ### Binary search